mia-platform/crud-service/docs/50_Writable_Views.md

 ]
 ```

 As it can be observed, the `riderId` has been replaced with an object representing the reference to the  record on the lookup collection.
-The application can now employ `PATCH` operations to change the reference on the underlying
+The application can now employ `PATCH` operations to change the reference on the underlying collection

 As mentioned earlier, CRUD service also exposes a lookup route for the riders, `/orders-details-endpoint/lookup/rider`, so that it would be possible to know which riders can be associated to an order.